(Ridgewood, NY)Jodie Lyn-Kee-Chow

 Lyn-Kee-Chow has received a Rema Hort Mann ACE (Artist in Community Engagement) Award (2017), a travel grant from the Consulate General of the United States in Guangzhou, China for her performance work on identity in “Guangzhou Live 5” (2014), and a NYFA (New York Foundation for the Arts) Fellowship Award in Interdisciplinary Art (2012).

-"The Gypsies’ Picnic" is the largest iteration of my series of picnic performances.
+"The Picnic: Harvest of the Zephyr" is the largest iteration of my series of picnic performances.
 This work is made from colorful tablecloths that are collaged into a giant quilted picnic blanket dress structure that I will wear while parading unto a park site with co-performers who wear matching costumes.
 Co-performers are servants who will accessorize my dress structure with wicker baskets filled with local and exotic fruits, and water.
 The goal of this work is to create a shared multi-cultural dining and leisure experience in New York City where people from all walks of life are invited to gather and converse harmoniously.

 Photo credits (left to right): "Crop Killa", (2010-16) Photo documentation of performance at Royal West of England Academy, Bristol, U.K., Photo documentation Alice Hendy.
 Performed 2016; "Gypsies' Picnic: The Feast of those gone by", (2015).
 Performed at Rosekill, Rosendale, N.Y.
 2016.
 Photo documentation Nina Isabelle; "Gypsies' Picnic: The Veins of Oya was Always Here", (2014-15) Photo documentation of durational performance Boston, MA.
 2016.
 Photo documentation Will Curin.